** SIGN UP FOR IMPORTANT/URGENT INFORMATION FROM YOUR LICENSING AGENCY**

 In the interest of safety for both the doctor and patient, the CNDA strongly encourages you not to start home visits until you have established rapport/ trust with the patient.
 It is also important to note that if you go to a home and end up referring the patient to an emergency room or other health care facility, the patient should make their own travel arrangements and/or be held financially responsible for their transportation.

-No, you do not need to charge sales tax for your services.
-However, pre-formed supplements sold in your office are taxable.
-This does not include tinctures and other remedies made in your office.
+Yes, supplements sold in your office are taxable.
 You must register with the California Board of Equalization before you begin to sell any of these taxable supplements from your office.
 We also recommend familiarizing yourself with any local city taxes, as well as the current California sales tax.

 If your practice is a sole proprietorship, you are not required to have malpractice insurance in CA. If you are an employee of a corporation, typically it is the corporation's responsibility to acquire malpractice insurance to cover your services.